enasequence/read_docs/assembly/metagenome/mag.md

 - [Register a Sample](../../samples.html)

-If you do not intend to submit either [raw reads](../../reads.html) as part of your stand-alone MAG submission, please see [here](../../faq/metagenomes.html#how-do-i-submit-metagenome-assemblies-without-raw-data-or-primary-assemblies-to-point-to) for details on how to release your **environmental** samples.
+If you do not intend to submit [raw reads](../../reads.html) as part of your stand-alone MAG submission, please see [here](../../faq/metagenomes.html#how-do-i-submit-metagenome-assemblies-without-raw-data-or-primary-assemblies-to-point-to) for details on how to release your **environmental** samples.
 If no data is associated with a sample, it needs to be released manually in order to be available to the public.

 ### Registering MAG samples